 Excellence Awards Health & Well-Being

 Excellence Awards Sustainability

-The following companies and their cases are among the finalists who are in the running for the Diamond Award and the four Excellence Awards.
-Calling the top award “Diamond” is a salute to the 60th Anniversary of the Treaty of Rome, which falls in the same week as our awards celebration.
+The following companies and their cases were among the finalists in the running for the Diamond Award and the four Excellence Awards.
+Calling the top award “Diamond” was a salute to the 60th Anniversary of the Treaty of Rome, which fell in the same week as our awards celebration.

 Health & Well-Being

 Danone, Font Vella – Why not make drinking water fun?

 Heineken – This one is on us